Start-up Meet & Talk

 Participation: only possible with TUM Online ID and prior registration (limited places)

-TUM alumnus and mentor Felix Haas (Diploma Electrical Engineering and Information Technology) and co-founder of the Start-up IDnow will kick this new event series off.
-Felix Haas was awarded TUM Entrepreneur of Excellence in 2019.
-Since its foundation in 2014, IDnow has become one of the leading specialists for digital identity verification in Europe.
-Through the IDnow platform, companies can offer their users a simple and fast verification of their identity - in a few minutes and from home.
-IDnow's vision is to make the connected world a safer place and create mutual trust in an increasingly digital world.
+TUM alumnus and mentor Felix Haas (Diploma Electrical Engineering and Information Technology) and co-founder of the start-up IDnow will kick off the new series of events.
+Felix Haas was honored as TUM Entrepreneur of Excellence in 2019.
+Since its foundation in 2014, IDnow has developed into one of the leading specialists for digital identity verification in Europe.
+The IDnow platform enables companies to offer their users quick and easy identity verification - in just a few minutes and from home.
+IDnow's vision is to make the networked world more secure and create mutual trust in an increasingly digital world.

-The company now has offices in Germany, the UK and France and works with over 500 customers in the financial services, insurance, eCommerce, sports betting, healthcare or travel and transport sectors, including leading international companies.
+The company now has offices in Germany, the UK and France and works with over 500 customers in the financial services, insurance, eCommerce, sports betting, healthcare and travel and transportation sectors, including leading international companies.